-The former and then president, and both academic and administrative councils were supportive of taking further actions, as was the director of the MIT Lincoln Laboratory.
-The Lincoln Laboratory had had mandatory diversity programming in the 1970s.
+The former and then president, and academic and administrative councils were supportive of taking further actions, as was the director of MIT Lincoln Lab.
+Lincoln Lab had had mandatory diversity programming in the 1970s.
 These sessions were wryly nicknamed "Charm School," but appeared to have been somewhat effective in reducing complaints of discrimination and in fostering increased recruitment of people of color and women.
 Did we just need more training?

-Associate Provost Keyser, a famous linguist and former department head, had led broad initiatives to support students to talk about harassment.
+Keyser, a famous linguist and former department head, had led broad initiatives to support students to talk about harassment.
 He decided next to offer sexual and racial harassment discussions to all faculty and staff on campus.
-However, MIT faced a common dilemma: many faculty and staff clearly needed training in the sense that they ignored the problem-and some faculty and staff were themselves perceived as harassers.
-However, everyone was deeply tired of preaching and lectures-and deeply focused on their own work 365/24.
-Few, thought Keyser, would want to come for a workshop labeled "harassment training."
+But MIT faced the universal dilemma: many faculty and staff clearly needed training in the sense that they ignored the problem-and some faculty and staff were themselves perceived as harassers.
+However, everyone was deeply tired of preaching and lectures.
+And deeply focused on their own work 365/24.
+Few would want to come for "harassment training."